This post may contain affiliate links. Learn more.

 - The Ubersonic 3 comes with a durable Adiwear outsole that offers plenty of grip on all surfaces.

-- Lightweight, breathable mesh upper provides ideal ventilation.
+- Lightweight, breathable mesh upper provides ideal ventilation and plenty of comfort.

 - Adituff technology provides extra support in the toe area.